Bairdo/faucetTutorial/routing.md

         vlans: [br1-hosts, br1-peer, br1-host2]
 ```

-And change port 2's native VLAN so the final configuration should look like:
+And change port 2's native VLAN, so the final configuration should look like:
 ```yaml
 vlans:
     br1-hosts: